-Your triennial certificate is valid for 3 years.
+Your registration is valid for 3 years.
 Courtesy renewal reminder notices are sent by email.
 To ensure you receive reminders, ensure your contact details are up to date.
-To allow sufficient time for assessment, you should lodge your renewal application at least 4 weeks before your licence expiry date.
+To allow sufficient time for assessment, you should lodge your renewal application at least 4 weeks before your registration expiry date.

 If your renewal application is lodged after the expiry date of your registration, you will be required to pay a late fee which amounts to an additional 25% of the renewal application fee.
-Licences cannot be renewed once they have been expired for more than 24 months.
+Registration cannot be renewed once expired for more than 24 months.

 Before you apply